-Federal Financial Aid is available at Atlanta Institute of Music (AIM) for those who qualify.
+Federal Financial Aid is available at Atlanta Institute of Music and Media (AIMM) for those who qualify.

-AIM currently administers the following Title IV Federal Aid Programs: Federal Pell Grant, Federal
+AIMM currently administers the following Title IV Federal Aid Programs:

 - Have a high school diploma or a GED